openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-Get the vector that contains all of the faces of the mesh.
+Returns the vector that contains all of the faces of the mesh.
 This isn't currently implemented.